Costochondral joints are the primary cartilaginous joints between the anterior end of the rib and its cartilage. No chnages are observed.

 - The costal cartilage of 1st rib is connected with manubrium sterni by a plate of fibrocartilage and thus it’s not a normal primary cartilaginous joint (synchondrosis).

 - Second to seventh costal cartilages articulate with the sternum by synovial joints.
-Every joint has just one cavity, with the exception of the 2nd costosternal joint where the cavity is splitted into 2 parts.
+Every joint has just one cavity, with the exception of the 2nd costosternal joint where the cavity is split into 2 parts.